Mithgol/fidorest/README.md

 * [`area://Ru.Husky?msgid=2:50/88+5565c79e`](http://ftn.su/m/RU.HUSKY/2:50/88+5565c79e)

-The following types of requests are planned:
+The following types of requests were planned:

 * [Request metadata about the server and the underlying Fidonet system.](#get-)